mpv-player/mpv/DOCS/man/en/lua.rst

     The ``name`` argument should be a short symbolic string.
-It allows the user to remap the key binding via input.conf using the ``script_message`` command, the script name, and the name of the key binding (see below for an example).
+It allows the user to remap the key binding via input.conf using the ``script_message`` command, and the name of the key binding (see below for an example).
 The name should be unique across other bindings in the same script - if not, the previous binding with the same name will be overwritten.
 You can omit the name, in which case a random name is generated internally.

-    Internally, key bindings are dispatched via the ``script_message`` input command and ``mp.register_script_command``.
+    Internally, key bindings are dispatched via the ``script_message_to`` input command and ``mp.register_script_command``.

     Trying to map multiple commands to a key will essentially prefer a random